Axel Kouame

-Axel Kouame (born 14 October 2003) is an Ivorian professional footballer who plays as a midfielder for Allsvenskan club AIK.
+Axel Guy Herve Kouame (born 14 October 2003) is an Ivorian professional footballer who plays as a attacking midfielder for Allsvenskan club AIK.

 Club career

 Kouame grew up in Yopougon area of Abidjan, Ivory Coast.
 Later he played in the academy of Sporting Football des Cascades in Burkina Faso.

 Inter Turku

 Kouame spent time in Belgium with several clubs on trials, before on 11 August 2023, Inter Turku in Finland announced that they had signed with Kouame on a deal until the end of 2024, with an option for an additional year, for an undisclosed fee.
 Two days later, on 13 August, he debuted with his new club in Veikkausliiga, in a 1–0 away loss against Honka.

 Kouame scored his first goal for Inter Turku on 27 January 2024, in a Finnish League Cup win over Lahti.
 He totalled seven appearances and two goals during the campaign, and helped Inter to win the Finnish League Cup title in 2024.
 On 16 August, Kouame scored his first Veikkausliiga goal on a penalty spot, a winning goal in a 3–0 home win over SJK Seinäjoki.
 After his contract option was first exercised in September, on 16 March 2025 Kouame extended his deal with Inter until the end of 2026.